Rescue Heroes: The Movie: Plot

 The Rescue Heroes identify that the storms originated from Sangay; and deduce that the lightning is a product of a previously unidentified magnetic element in the volcanic ash.
 The storms are being drawn north by the Earth's magnetic field and, when they converge, they will explode, resulting in global cataclysm.
 Meanwhile, Rocky discovers that Billy's illness is due to a poisonous plant he came in contact with during the Sangay mission.
 Blaming himself for Billy's injury, Rocky volunteers to go with Wendy Waters to recover the plant's root from the volcano to cure Billy.

 Rocky is given permission to go with Wendy to retrieve the antidote.
 They tell Matt Medic that they are bringing Billy in the Hyperjet back to Ecuador in order to retrieve the antidote, which Matt agrees.
 While in the Hyperjet, Rocky deduces that a message he heard from Billy earlier, "out of many, one," was referring to lightning bolts, and that the storms can be stopped by using a lightning rod to ground their electricity.
-He tells the other Rescue Heroes and Jake Justice contacts the United Nations, resulting in both the rescue Heroes and countries working together to build an enormous, mile-high lightning rod in Greenland.
+He tells the other Rescue Heroes and Jake Justice contacts the United Nations, resulting in both the Rescue Heroes and countries working together to build an enormous, mile-high lightning rod in Greenland.

 During the construction, Jack Hammer is injured and the Rescue Heroes’ jet cable is fused to the top of the tower by a lightning strike.
-Rocky and a cured Billy are able to rescue Jack and disconnect the cable, bringing an end of the storms.
+Rocky and a cured Billy are able to rescue Jack and disconnect the cable.
+The rod is completed, bringing an end to the storms.